ggayliye/Lab4_ECE6780EmbeddedSys_SR24/README.md

 - Created the "Lab4_ECE6780EmbeddedSys_SR24" GitHub repo.
 - Created the "lab04" project using STM32CubeMX Software

+<ins>2nd Week Notes:</ins> <br>
+By Feb 28th, 2024 :<br>
+- Completed the section up to the "Transmitting a String".
+- This lab doesn't look difficult.
+There are applications to practise functions in language C.

 ## Testing
 No Unit Test files are created as the nature of the project.
 Manual testing